groupdocs-parser/GroupDocs.Parser-for-.NET/README.md

 ## GroupDocs.Parser for .NET

-This package contains [Examples](https://github.com/groupdocs-parser/GroupDocs.Parser-for-.NET/tree/master/Examples) and [Plugins](https://github.com/groupdocs-parser/GroupDocs.Parser-for-.NET/tree/master/Plugins) for [GroupDocs.Parser for .NET](https://products.groupdocs.com/parser/net) that will help you in understanding the API's working and writing your own applications.
+This package contains [Examples](https://github.com/groupdocs-parser/GroupDocs.Parser-for-.NET/tree/master/Examples) for [GroupDocs.Parser for .NET](https://products.groupdocs.com/parser/net) that will help you in understanding the API's working and writing your own applications.

 GroupDocs.Parser for .NET is a convenient text extractor API that permits users to extract raw or formatted text from different document formats.
 Beside, it is not only a text extractor API, user can extract metadata of the document as well.
 The API also allows the user to deal with the containers such as OST and ZIP containers.